C – Definitions of Ailments

 – Caustics – Herbs used to destroy living tissues.
 Capable of burning, corroding, dissolving, or eating away by chemical action.

-– Cauterization – A technique used to stop bleeding that involves applying electrical current, a laser beam, or a chemical such as silver nitrate directly to a broken blood vessel.
+– Cauterization – A technique used to stop that involves applying electrical current, a laser beam, or a chemical such as silver nitrate directly to a broken blood vessel.

 – Ceiling – The maximum biological effect that can be induced in a tissue by a given drug, regardless of how large a dose is administered.